rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/First_Order_Logic/Syntax_and_Semantics.md

 # Parse trees

-We can check that a formula is well formed using a parse tree (if the tree cannot be made then the formula is not well formed).
+We can check that a formula is well-formed using a parse tree (if the tree cannot be made then the formula is not well-formed).
 We can illustrate with

 $$